Labial adhesion

 Labial adhesion labial agglutination My Vagina

-Labial adhesion, also called labial agglutination, is a condition whereby the labia majora (outer labia) fuse together.
-Labial agglutination is a reasonably common occurrence in girls prior to puberty.
+Labial adhesion, also called labial agglutination, is a condition whereby the labia minora (inner labia) fuse together in the midline, and less commonly the labia majora (outer labia).
+Parents most often first notice it as the labia looking stuck together.
+It is a reasonably common occurrence in girls prior to puberty, affecting an estimated 0.6 to 5 per cent of prepubertal girls.1,2

-There are usually no other symptoms and treatment is minimal, however it is important to ensure other disorders are not present when faced with labial fusing.
+There are usually no other symptoms and treatment is often unnecessary, because many cases resolve on their own over time, with most settling by puberty.1,3 It is still important to make sure other conditions are not present when the labia appear fused.

-Other conditions that may need to be investigated include an imperforate hymen (a hymen that completely closes off the vaginal entrance) or a septate vagina (the vaginal septum, creating a ‘double vagina’).
+Other conditions that may need to be investigated include an imperforate hymen (a hymen that completely closes off the vaginal entrance) or a septate vagina (a vaginal septum, creating a ‘double vagina’).

-The ages labial adhesions most commonly occur are between three months and three years, but the labial fusing can linger on until puberty.
+The ages labial adhesions most commonly occur are between about three months and three years, with the peak around one to two years of age, but the labial fusing can linger on until puberty.1

 Signs and symptoms of labial adhesion